Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \subsection{When will the evaluation be conducted?}

-Many well-known disaggregated evaluations have focused on AI systems that are already commercially available and, in some cases, widely used---in large part because these evaluations were designed and conducted by outside parties, without engagement from the development teams responsible for the systems in question.
+Many well-known disaggregated evaluations have focused on AI systems that are already commercially available and, in some cases, widely used---in large part because these evaluations were designed and conducted by outside parties, without collaboration from the development teams responsible for the systems.
 However, disaggregated evaluations can also take place before system deployment.
-Indeed, development teams---potentially even in collaboration with outside parties who have been provided with pre-deployment access---can use pre-deployment disaggregated evaluations to determine whether their AI systems are ready for deployment, thereby reducing the likelihood of harms.
+Indeed, development teams---potentially in collaboration with outside parties who have been provided with pre-deployment access---can use disaggregated evaluations to determine whether their systems are ready for deployment, reducing the likelihood of harms.\looseness=-1